apache/arrow-rs/dev/release/README.md

 ### `object_store` crate

-At the moment, we release a new version of `object_store` on demand rather than on a regular schedule.
+At the time of writing, we release a new version of `object_store` on demand rather than on a regular schedule.

-As we are still in an early phase of the project, we are using the 0.x version scheme.
+As we are still in an early phase, we use the 0.x version scheme.
 If any code has been merged to master that has a breaking API change, as defined in [Rust RFC 1105](https://github.com/rust-lang/rfcs/blob/master/text/1105-api-evolution.md), the minor version number incremented changed (e.g. `0.3.0` to `0.4.0`).
 Otherwise the patch version is incremented (e.g. `0.3.0` to `0.3.1`).

 # Release Mechanics